pwrightkcl/rad-ext/BIDS/README.md

 * `pick_dicom.py`: classify DICOM images using `dicom_heuristics.py` and apply selection criteria for a given project
 * `import_dicom.py`: create a project-specific set of symlinked DICOM images based on the selection above
 * `convert.sh`: a convenience script to convert the imported DICOM images to NIfTI at scale
-* `source2raw.py`: rename the converted NIfTI images according to BIDS
+* `source2raw.py`: create a BIDS-compliant `rawdata` directory

 ### Pick DICOM series

 The example given in `pick_dicom.py` selects images with MR modality and that match heuristic criteria for T1w, FLAIR, or DWI.
 This step saved a new DICOM index with the same records as the input index to allow checking of the selections before proceeding to image import.

 This step uses the convenience function in `dicom_heuristics.py` to apply heuristics to DICOM attributes to impute BIDS entities.
 This script includes a default set of heuristics that cover many examples for MR data.
 This makes assembling a set of heuristics a lot easier.
 A limitation is that the only work by matching regexes.
-The pick script includes in example that needs a numeric comparison (`DiffusionBValue > 0`) and creates an interim string column based on this before applying the heuristics.
+The pick script includes an example that needs a numeric comparison (`DiffusionBValue > 0`) and creates an interim string column based on this before applying the heuristics.

 ### Import DICOM series